-The Charter has been prepared on the basis good corporate governance can add to the performance of the Agency.
+The Charter has been prepared on the basis that good corporate governance can add to the performance of the Agency.
 The Charter is to be read in conjunction with the current Corporate Plan.

-The JAC Charter (Charter) sets out the:
+The Board Advisory Committees Charter (Charter) sets out the:

-- key functions of the JAC; - roles and responsibilities of specific positions and members; and - processes used by the JAC to fulfil its roles, responsibilities and functions, aimed at ensuring the effective operation of the JAC.
+- key functions of the Agency Board's advisory committees; - roles and responsibilities of specific positions and advisory committee members; and - processes used by the advisory committees to fulfil its roles, responsibilities and functions, aimed at ensuring the effective operation of the advisory committees.